ddevalk/plugin-hipaa-call-recording/README.md

    When the above command finishes, run the following command.

    ```
+   cd TwilioServerless
-   npm install TwilioServerless
+   npm install
    ```

-2. Start the Flex Plugin by running the following command.
+2. Start the Flex Plugin by running the following command from the root directory of your plugin.
 This will open a new browser tab running Flex:

    ```
    npm start